It's like having a pharmacist for a best friend

 Some people may experience side effects other than those listed.
 Check with your doctor if you notice any symptom that worries you while you are taking this medication.

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Angioedema: Although not common, angioedema (a serious allergic reaction that causes the area around the throat and tongue to swell) may occur with ACE inhibitors, including perindopril.
-If you experience swelling of the face, tongue, or glottis, stop taking amlodipine - perindopril at once and seek immediate medical attention.
+If you experience swelling of the face, tongue, or glottis, or experience abdominal pain that may be accompanied by nausea or vomiting, stop taking amlodipine - perindopril at once and seek immediate medical attention.
 People who have had angioedema caused by other substances may be at increased risk of angioedema while taking an ACE inhibitor such as perindopril.